pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 );
 ```

-2. View for data summarization.
+b) View for data summarization.
 That will extend the lineage flow diagram at the demo time.

 ```sql
 CREATE OR REPLACE VIEW public.customer_and_address